XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  Installer flexible for all files replaces, and so permiting the use of AppPacks (GameData updates with more apps for the installer)
 -  Installer flexible to use in other projects (ex: PS3Ultimate TV).
 Replace the title ID in the SFO, the ID in the EBOOT, the USRDI/data/images/logo.png and the apps directory and your app will auto rebuild the installer (ex: USRDIR/apps/My App/4.30-CEX-Rogero)
 -  Full core pack now includes a rco free version
+-  Removed support for to 4.00 HFW
+-  Added support for 4.21/4.30 CFW
+-  Added support for in-game menu

 Know issues: User data manager: VMC cause ps3 to freeze, PSN category does not work in rco version